Summer Heat: How to Retreat with Houseplants

 Along with your AC unit, the plants you have in your retreat area can cool your home.
 Here’s a great list of houseplants from PopSugar than can keep you and your house cool.

 1. Aloe Vera

-Along with being a great aid in treating sunburns, this plant purifies the air and emits oxygen, which helps to cool the indoor temperature of the air.
+Along with being a great aid in treating sunburns, Aloe Vera plants purify the air and emit oxygen, which helps to cool the indoor temperature of the air.

 2. Snake Plant

 This classic houseplant increases oxygen levels in the air, which cools the temperature in your home.

 Another traditional houseplant, this one purifies the air and cools it at the same time.

 Also known as the Money Plant, Pothos removes formaldehyde in the air and is hard to kill; it’s great for gardening beginners.

 6. Kimberly Queen Fern

 Also known as the Australian Sword Fern, this plant is a natural air humidifier and purifier.
 It is also known for efficiently removing xylene and formaldehyde from the air.